Negro league baseball: Integration era

-Judge Kenesaw M. Landis, the first Commissioner of Major League Baseball, was an intractable opponent of integrating the white majors.
+Judge Kenesaw M. Landis, the first Commissioner of Baseball, was an intractable opponent of integrating the white majors.
 During his quarter-century tenure, he blocked all attempts at integrating the game.
 A popular story has it that in 1943, Bill Veeck planned to buy the moribund Philadelphia Phillies and stock them with Negro league stars.
 However, when Landis got wind of his plans, he and National League president Ford Frick scuttled it in favor of another bid by William D. Cox.

 After Landis's death in 1944, Happy Chandler was named his successor.
 Chandler was open to integrating the game, even at the risk of losing his job as Commissioner.
-He later said in his biography that he could not, in good conscience, tell black players they could not play baseball with whites when they had fought for their country.
+He later said in his biography that he could not, in good conscience, tell black players they could not play baseball with whites when they had fought for their country [although they had fought in segregated units].

 In March 1945, the white majors created the Major League Committee on Baseball Integration.
 Its members included Joseph P. Rainey, Larry MacPhail and Branch Rickey.
 Because MacPhail, who was an outspoken critic of integration, kept stalling, the committee never met.
 Under the guise of starting an all-black league, Rickey sent scouts all around the United States, Mexico and Puerto Rico, looking for the perfect candidate to break the color line.
 His list was eventually narrowed down to three: Roy Campanella, Don Newcombe and Jackie Robinson.

 On August 28, 1945, Jackie Robinson met with Rickey in Brooklyn, where Rickey gave Robinson a "test" by berating him and shouting racial epithets that Robinson would hear from day one in the white game.
 Having passed the test, Robinson signed the contract which stipulated that from then on, Robinson had no "written or moral obligations" to any other club.
 By the inclusion of this clause, precedent was set that would raze the Negro leagues as a functional commercial enterprise.